mawais-afz/javascript-interview-questions/README.md

        for (const key in obj) {
          console.log(key, obj[key]); // Outputs: a 1, b 2, c 3
        }
        ```

-15. **What is hoisting?**

-    Hoisting is a JavaScript mechanism where variables and function declarations are moved to the top of their containing scope during the compile phase.
-This means that you can use variables and functions before they are declared in the code.

-    #### How Hoisting Works

-    1. **Variable Hoisting**:

-       Variables declared with `var` are hoisted to the top of their function or global scope, but their initialization remains in place.
-This means that the variable is accessible before its declaration, but its value will be `undefined` until the line where it is initialized is executed.

-       ```javascript
-       console.log(myVar); // Output: undefined
-       var myVar = 5;
-       console.log(myVar); // Output: 5
-       ```

-       Variables declared with `let` and `const` are also hoisted, but they are not initialized.
-Accessing them before their declaration results in a `ReferenceError` due to the "temporal dead zone."

-       ```javascript
-       console.log(myLet); // ReferenceError: Cannot access 'myLet' before initialization let myLet = 10;
-       ```

-    2. **Function Hoisting**:

-       Function declarations are fully hoisted, meaning you can call a function before it is defined in the code.

-       ```javascript
-       myFunction(); // Output: "Hello, World!"

-       function myFunction() {
-         console.log("Hello, World!");
-       }
-       ```

-       Function expressions, however, are not hoisted in the same way.
-If you try to call a function expression before it is defined, you will get a `TypeError`.

-       ```javascript
-       myFunc(); // TypeError: myFunc is not a function var myFunc = function () {
-         console.log("Hello, World!");
-       };
-       ```

 16. **What is the difference between `null` and `undefined`, or `undeclared`?**